jasonwoodard/rustbelt/docs/rust-belt-test-plan.md

 ## 2. Day-by-Day Runs

 Run the solver separately for each day.
 Use a fixed seed for reproducibility and the same average speed and dwell unless testing overrides.
+Include `--csv` to capture a stop summary or `--kml` for a map view if desired.

 ### Day 1 – Detroit Loop